 Midwest Institute is an equal opportunity educational institution.
-No persons will be denied admission, graduation, or any other rights or privileges on the basis of sex, race, age, creed, religion, national origin or handicap.
+No persons will be denied admission, graduation, or any other rights or privileges on the basis of sex, race, age, creed, religion, national origin, gender identity, sexual orientation or disability.

 FACULTY, STAFF, AND FACILITIES